chef/chef-web-docs/chef_master/source/config_rb_manage.rst

 Web UI Private Key
 ==========================================================================
-Chef Manage uses the Web UI private key for signing requests sent to the Chef server.
+Chef Manage uses the Web UI private key for signing requests sent to the Chef Infra Server.
 The key is subject to Chef server's `Secrets Management </ctl_chef_server.html#ctl-chef-server-secrets-management>`__, and will be stored in ``/etc/opscode/private-chef-secrets.json``.

 Any run of ``chef-server-ctl reconfigure`` will ensure the key exists and is stored without any additional steps.